kdeldycke/awesome-engineering-team-management/readme.md

 - “*People do get pissed off in clusters* is the best description of a team/company meltdown that I've ever seen.” ([source](https://news.ycombinator.com/item?id=19755001))
 - “Something I've seen multiple times is that, when a VP leaves, a company will become a substantially worse place to work, and it will slowly dawn on people that the VP was doing an amazing job at supporting not only their direct reports, but making sure that everyone under them was having a good time.” ([source](https://danluu.com/wat/#fn:P))
 - “Next time your favorite manager and tech lead quit the company, ask them why.” ([source](https://news.ycombinator.com/item?id=21767843)).
 - “[Good business mafias form](https://marker.medium.com/where-do-business-mafias-come-from-34f47b33eecd) when there's a group of people who all have to quit their job for reasons that are exogenous to their performance.
 In the case of Paypal, it was an acquisition; at Tiger Management, a few years of underperformance; at Drexel Burnham Lambert, an indictment.
-In Reliance's case, the core group of early employees fled the port of Aden due to unrest and the withdrawal of the British.” ([source](https://diff.substack.com/p/to-understand-jio-you-need-to-understand)) - And why mass exodus might be an oportunity for great new ventures.
+In Reliance's case, the core group of early employees fled the port of Aden due to unrest and the withdrawal of the British.” ([source](https://diff.substack.com/p/to-understand-jio-you-need-to-understand)) - And why mass exodus might be an opportunity for great new ventures.
 - “It was my experience that no single departure had any effect.
 Mass departures did, trends did, but one person never did, even when that person was a founder.” ([source](https://news.ycombinator.com/item?id=4324615)).
 - [Management Challenges for the 21st Century - Managing Oneself](http://academic.udayton.edu/lawrenceulrich/LeaderArticles/Drucker%20Managing%20Oneself.pdf) - “There is a great deal of talk today about the "mid-life crisis" of the executive.
 It is mostly boredom.
 At age forty-five most executives have reached the peak of their business career and know it.”
 In paragraph Ⅴ, you'll find why knowledge workers needs to manage themselves, and plan for the second half of their life.